zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 How to refactor our data flow in `main`?

-Well, I can't pass the `token` to `getPhotosByUsers` directly, because they are in different functions' scope.
+Well, we can't pass the `token` to `getPhotosByUsers` directly, because they are in different functions' scope.

 ```diff
 var main = function() {